Azumaya geometry and representation stacks: Grothendieck topologies on Azufine(C)

-Let $J$ be a Grothendieck topology on $\wis{Comm}^\op$ and let $K$ be a Grothendieck topology on $\wis{D}$.
-Let $A$ be an Azumaya algebra with center $C$, and take a sieve Let $f : C \to D$ be a morphism of commutative rings.
-Then we say that $m \in \N_+$ is \emph{represented} on $f$ if $S$ contains a central extension of $A \otimes_C D$ that is of constant degree $m$ over its center.
+\begin{definition} Take $K$, $L$ and $f$ be as above.
+Then we say that $m \in \mathbb{N}_+$ is \emph{represented} on $f$ if $L$ contains a central extension of $A \otimes_C D$ that is of constant degree $m$ over its center.
 If we can find such a central extension by a matrix algebra, then we say that $m$ is \emph{represented by a matrix algebra} on $f$.
 We say that $f$ is \emph{centrally covered} if $A \otimes_C D$ is of constant degree $n$, and the represented numbers on $f$ form a $K$-covering sieve on $n$.
-The set of centrally covered morphisms will be denoted by
+We now define:

 Similarly, we say that $f$ is \emph{centrally covered by matrix algebras} if $A \otimes_C D$ is isomorphic to a matrix algebra of constant degree $n$, and the numbers that are represented by a matrix algebra on $f$, form a $K$-covering sieve on $n$.
-The set of morphisms that are centrally covered by matrix algebras, will be denoted by
+We then define: